 First, we’re going to need a photo, preferably one that has a sky present somewhere.
 I’ll be using this beautiful shot from Hong Kong.

-Next, select the area that you want to add the clouds to.
-I used the Magic Wand Tool (located in the tools palette) to quickly select the sky itself and not the buildings.
-Just hold down the Shift key and click to add the “marching ants” to areas you want selected.
+Next, select the area to which you want to add clouds.
+I used the Magic Wand Tool (located in the Tools palette) to quickly select the sky itself and not the buildings.
+Just hold down the Shift key and click to add the “marching ants” to areas you want to select.

 Go up to the menu bar and click on Filter.
 Scroll down to Render and hit Clouds.

 The filter simply uses random values between the foreground and background colors you chose to generate a soft cloud pattern.
 You can reapply the filter (Ctrl + F or Command + F on a Mac) for a slightly different pattern of clouds until you’re happy with the results.
 For a more stark look, just hold down the Alt key (Windows) or Option (macOS) as you select Filter > Render > Clouds.